fxs130430/SHAP_FOLD/README.md

 2. Execute the following command: <pre> ant -buildfile build.xml </pre>
 3. Upon Successful execution two new folders (i.e., build, dist) will be created.
 4. Open the dist folder and copy the fold.jar to your conveneint destination folder.
+5. Copy foil.pl to the same destination folder.
+Our algorithm uses parts of the foil implementation (Courtesy of John M. Zelle and Raymond J. Mooney) and hence, JPL loads that file upon initialization.

 ## Instructions
 1. Data preparation